bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 The abbreviated forms of SIP header fields described in {{Section 7.3.3 of SIP2.0}} MUST NOT be used with SIP/3.

-SIP/3 does not use the `CSeq` header field (see {{Section 20.16 of SIP2.0}}) because the correct order of requests can be inferred by the QUIC stream identifier as described in {{stream-mapping}}.
+SIP/3 endpoints MUST NOT use the `CSeq` header field (see {{Section 20.16 of SIP2.0}}).
+The correct order of requests are instead inferred by the QUIC stream identifier as described in {{stream-mapping}}.
 Intermediaries that convert and forward SIP/3 messages as earlier versions of SIP are responsible for defining the value carried in the `CSeq` header field for those messages, and the mapping of those values back to the requisite SIP/3 request stream.

 ### Contact Header Field Version Extension {#contact-extension}